Wesswanson/Double-Servo-Robotic-Arm/README.md

 ### Images and code

-This is the compleatly finished code, only missing the button pins and some serial printing to check for any mistakes when we test it:
+This is the code, only missing the button pins and some serial printing to check for any mistakes when we test it:

 ```c++
 // Include the Servo library